mihir254/Credit-Card/README.md

-This is a react-native application using EXPO.
+This is a react-native application built using EXPO.
 This application can run on both, android as well as IOS.

 To run this application on a mobile device: